 They finished their meals in relative silence.
 Tsubàyo gathered up the plates and mugs and took them to the main group to get cleaned.

 Alone, Mikáryo returned to staring at the fire.
 Her thoughts were dark with Rutejìmo.
-Tsubàyo guessed correctly, the last two nights were more than just mindless passion with the Shimusògo courier she had met a decade ago.
+Tsubàyo had guessed correctly, the last two nights with him had been more than just mindless passion.
 She felt drawn to the whimpering young man, the desire to protect him coloring every conversation she had with him.